wtak23/jupyter-notes/readme.rst

+**NOTE**: Better to view the notebook at http://nbviewer.jupyter.org/github/wtak23/jupyter-notes/tree/master/?flush_cache=true/ (`nbviewer FAQ <http://nbviewer.jupyter.org/faq#i-want-to-removeupdate-a-notebook-from-notebook-viewer>`__)

 Most notes here were wrote with the old **ipython-notebook** (before the whole Jupyter movement).
 That was when I first began to learn python.
 Back then, I had a luke-warm feeling about ipython-notebook, and preferred to use Anaconda Spyder environment.
 Getting my hands wet with jupyter-notebook after a few months hiatus, I was pleasantly surprised on the amount of improvement they made (*e..g.*, integration with R with magic-cell, hyper-linked TOC that makes code navigation smoother).

 I probably will use this more often when trying to acclimate myself with new python packages and web APIs.

 .. contents:: **Contents**